Fiber Coroutines

 Fibers allow programs to overlap waiting for I/O or other events with useful compute tasks.
 They achieve parallelism without the pain.

 Fibers solve the main problem with multi-threaded programming where multiple threads access the same data at the same time and require complex locking to safeguard data integrity.
-Fibers solve the main problem with non-blocking callbacks by enabling a procedural straight line coding style.
+Fibers solve this problem by enabling a procedural straight line coding style.

 Fibers are not perfect.
 They will not let you utilize all the CPU cores of a system within one program.
 But for the use case of embedded device management, this is not a significant concern.
 Device management applications are generally secondary in purpose to the primary role of the device and consequently should not be monopolizing the CPU cores of the device.